nomyx/Nomyx/README.md

 $ stack exec Nomyx
 ```
 and follow the instructions.
 You may connect using a web browser to the provided address.
-You can play with the HCI and propose some rules!
+You can play with the GUI and propose some rules!

 Troubleshooting
 ===============